-Mr David Saxelby was appointed to the Board as Non-Executive Director on 1 December 2016.
-David has had a highly successful 30 year career in construction, infrastructure contracting and major projects.
+Mr David Saxelby was appointed to the Board as a Non-Executive Director on 1 December 2016.
+David has had a highly successful 30-year career in construction, infrastructure contracting and major projects.
 He was previously the Managing Director of Thiess and most recently the Chief Executive Officer of Lendlease’s Construction and Infrastructure Business.
 David has been responsible for delivering many of Australia’s iconic major projects, including the ANZAC Bridge, Darling Harbour Convention Centre, Lane Cove Tunnel, Epping to Chatswood Underground Rail Link and NorthConnex.
-David has held a number of senior industry positions as President and Board member of Australian Constructors Association, Board member of Roads Australia, Board member of Infrastructure Partnership Association and Board member of the Mineral Council of Australia.
-David was listed in the Top 100 Engineers in Australia for four consecutive years and is a Non-Executive Director of the Office of Projects Victoria Advisory Board, Decmil Group, Royal Botanic Gardens and Domain Trust Board of Trustees, Ocius Pty Ltd and the Australian Constructors Association (Alternate Director).
+David has held a number of senior industry positions as President and Board member of Australian Constructors Association, Board member of Roads Australia, Board member of Infrastructure Partnership Association and Board member of the Minerals Council of Australia.
+David was listed in the Top 100 Engineers in Australia for four consecutive years and is a Non-Executive Director of the Office of Projects Victoria Advisory Board.

-Jennifer Seabrook was appointed to the ARTC Board as Non-Executive Director on 1 December 2016.
-Jennifer is a chartered accountant and has had a successful executive career in mergers and acquisitions, capital markets, debt markets and valuations.
-She is a Special Advisor to Gresham Partners Limited and holds directorships at MMG Limited, Western Australian Treasury Corporation, IRESS Limited and Iluka Resources Limited.
-Jennifer’s experience in mergers, acquisitions and capital structuring advisory transactions include the sale of Wesfarmers’ interest in the Australian Railroad Group; the structuring of buyback rights for West Australian Newspapers; and being a member of the advisory team for the successful takeovers of Coles and Howard Smith.
-Previous Board commitments include Amcor Limited, West Australian Newspapers Holdings Limited, Bank of Western Australia, Western Power Corporation and Alinta Gas.
+Ms Jennifer Seabrook was appointed to the ARTC Board as Non-Executive Director on 1 December 2016.
+Jennifer is a chartered accountant and has had an executive career in mergers and acquisitions, equity and debt capital markets, and financial advisory.
+She is the Independent Chair of ASX listed Deterra Royalties Limited and holds directorships at BGC (Australia) Pty Ltd, Esther Investments and HBF Health Limited.
+Previous Non-Executive Director roles include West Australian Newspapers, Bank of Western Australia, Western Power Corporation, MMG Limited, IRESS Limited, Iluka Resources Limited, Alinta Gas and Western Australian Treasury Corporation.
 Jennifer’s former advisory panel memberships include ASIC’s External Advisory Group, the Takeovers Panel, Corporations Law Simplification Task Force and WA Pearling Industry Advisory Panel.